lmarmiesse/FlexFlux/shell/README.txt

 For FlexFlux to work, you must have already installed a solver.
 At this point, FlexFlux supports CPLEX and GLPK.
+(On WINDOWS, GLPK is distributed with FlexFlux so you shouldn't have to install it)

 To use FlexFlux you need Java to be installed.